seata/fescar-php/README.md

 ## How to join us？

-Seata-php is currently in the construction stage.
-Welcome colleagues in the industry to join the group and work with us to promote the construction of seata-php!
-If you want to contribute code to seata-php, you can refer to the  [**code contribution Specification**](./docs/en/300.contributing/README.md)  document to understand the specifications of the community, or you can join our community DingTalk group: 44788115 and communicate together!
+Seata-PHP is currently in the construction stage.
+Welcome colleagues in the industry to join the group and work with us to promote the construction of Seata-PHP!
+If you want to contribute code to Seata-PHP, you can refer to the  [**code contribution Specification**](./docs/en/300.contributing/README.md)  document to understand the specifications of the community, or you can join our community DingTalk group: 44788115 and communicate together!

-## Licence
+## License

-Seata-php uses Apache license version 2.0.
+Seata-PHP uses Apache license version 2.0.
 Please refer to the [license file](https://github.com/seata/seata-php/blob/master/LICENSE) for more information.